Staying Healthy

 Unfortunately, sometimes an FLTA learns of very bad news from home, such as a serious illness or death of a friend or family member.
 If this happens, notify the coordinator immediately.
 Grief is often magnified by being far from home.
 The coordinator will help you identify what you need and put you in touch with many resources available in the community.

-Basic Information and Prevention
+Basic Information and Prevention (Gyms and Sports)

 There are also intramural sports that you can participate in, that are designed recreational activities tailored specifically to the interests of students at MSU, where they can compete against other MSU students.
 It is very casual and friendly without a lot of time commitment.